Rupee Gains 02 Paisa Against US Dollar - UrduPoint

 Rupee Gains 02 Paisa Against US Dollar

-The Japanese yen came down by 01 paisa to close at Rs 1.89, whereas a decrease Rs1.26 was witnessed in the exchange rate of the British Pound, which was traded at Rs 378.18 compared to the previous day's closing of Rs 379.44.
+The Japanese yen increased by 02 paisa to close at Rs 1.89, whereas the exchange rate of the British Pound rose by Rs 2.03 to Rs 377.85, compared to the previous day's closing of Rs 375.82.

 Recent Stories